initiated: JMP Securities Recommends Applied Molecular Transport Inc (NASDAQ:AMTI) Stock to “a Mkt outperform”

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
 Currently, 33.29 percent of Applied Molecular Transport Inc shares are owned by insiders, and 30.52 percent are held by financial institutions.
-Mahmood Tahir Ph.D., the Chief Executive Officer at Applied Molecular Transport Inc (AMTI) has sold 1,802 shares of firm on Mar 01 at a price of $0.50 against the total amount of $901.0.
-In another inside trade, Cross Shawn, President & COO of Applied Molecular Transport Inc (NASDAQ:AMTI) sold 934 shares of the firm on Mar 01 for a total worth of $467.0 at a price of $0.50.
-An inside trade which took place on Mar 01, Chief Medical Officer of Applied Molecular Transport Inc Kanwar Bittoo sold 539 shares of firm against total price of $270.0 at the cost of $0.50 per share.
+Cross Shawn, the CEO & Chair of the Board at Applied Molecular Transport Inc (AMTI) has sold 193,960 shares of firm on Sep 29 at a price of $0.16 against the total amount of $30743.0.
+In another inside trade, Hants Brandon, CFO of Applied Molecular Transport Inc (NASDAQ:AMTI) sold 107,540 shares of the firm on Sep 29 for a total worth of $17045.0 at a price of $0.16.
+An inside trade which took place on Mar 01, Chief Executive Officer of Applied Molecular Transport Inc Mahmood Tahir Ph.D. sold 1,802 shares of firm against total price of $901.0 at the cost of $0.50 per share.